 No matter if a death is sudden, or if it something that was a long time coming, the loss of a loved one makes us feel emotional and overwhelmed.
 No amount of preparation can fully prepare you for the loss of a loved one.
 When you are in a heightened emotional state, even the most basic decisions can seem staggering.
 Our staff of licensed funeral directors will sit down with you, and explain your options to help you best remember and celebrate the life of your loved one.

 If the person was not under hospice care, call 911 immediately.
 The police and rescue will be dispatched to the place of death, and contact the medical examiner.
 From there the medical examiner will determine whether further investigation or examination is necessary.
 The medical examiner must release the body before a funeral home can take the deceased into care.
-If the person was under hospice care, contact the hospice representative of the death first and they will notify you of what the proper procedures are to follow.
+If the person was under hospice care, contact the hospice representative, and let them know about the death first and they will explain the proper procedures to follow.

 The funeral director's main function is to assist you with the necessary details of the funeral process.
 In order for us to render the best possible service, we ask that you bring the following information and items with you:

 After a death, there are a number options for a funeral service, such as traditional service, or a service where a casket is buried, or the numerous types of services when cremation is selected.
 There are factors—including cost, religious or cultural traditions, and time constraints— that may influence your decision.
 Our licensed funeral directors will explain you options so that an appropriate ceremony is created based on your preferences.